ocf/ocfweb/ocfweb/docs/docs/docs/operatingrules/bylaws.md

           dates may not be set for fewer than 14 days in the future.
 Elections must be announced to all Board members at least 14 days in advance.

+       3. If there is no elected head for the Lab Space Committee, it is headed by the Site Managers.

     4. The terms of permanent committee heads begin on the first day following the end of the semester in which they were elected.
 The terms of ad-hoc committees heads will be specified according to the OCF Decision Making Process.

+19. Board Budget

+   1. The Board of Directors may approve a semesterly budget that authorizes committees to spend funds according to the committee’s purpose as defined by bylaw.

+   2. A committee may spend funds only upon approval by a committee head and a Director who is not a head of said committee.

+   3. A committee head’s approval is void if there is a Director who makes their dissent known in a forum available to all directors within forty eight (48) hours of the approval, and that Director has not given their approval.

+   4. Transactions of at least $100 require approval from the Board of Directors.

+   5. The Finance Committee may upon approval by the Board of Directors add additional restrictions to the use of committee budgets.

 Bylaws 1–4 amended at the general meeting of March 21, 2008.
 Bylaws 5–6 from the revision of the bylaws last amended February 7, 1995.
 Bylaw 8 added at the